realpython/python-guide/docs/writing/style.rst

 However, all these options have many drawbacks and it is always better to use the most straightforward way to achieve your goal.
 The main drawback is that readability suffers deeply from them.
-Many code analysis tools, such as pylint or pyflakes, will be unable to parse this "magic" code.
+Many code analysis tools, such as :program:`pylint` or :program:`pyflakes`, will be unable to parse this "magic" code.

 We consider that a Python developer should know about these nearly infinite possibilities, because it grows the confidence that no hard-wall will be on the